 Why Study Nursing at Grand Valley?

-- The hybrid format is ideal for working adults through online coursework and high-impact in-seat classes at the Cook-DeVos Center for Health Sciences (CHS) in downtown Grand Rapids.
+- The hybrid format is ideal for working adults through online coursework and high-impact in-seat classes at the Daniel and Pamella DeVos Center for Interprofessional Health in downtown Grand Rapids.

-- A dedicated full-time placement coordinator manages all clinical and immersion experiences.
+- A dedicated full-time placement coordinator manages all clinical experiences.

 - Graduate assistantships, scholarships, financial aid, and Laker Lifetime Learning (L3) commitment available to those who qualify.